merchantprotocol/documentation/docs/05_Magento_v1/50_Currency_Geo_Filter/03_Configuration.md

 ![Currency Geo Filter - Configuration](currency-geo-filter-configuration.png)

-You can see the set of options to control extension behaviour here.
+You can see the set of options to control the extension behaviour here.

 ### Enabled

 Enable / disable extension.
-The system does currencies handling by default if extension is disabled.
-Although Currency Geo Filter manager remains available.
+The system manages currency handling by default if the extension is disabled.
+Although the Currency Geo Filter manager remains available.

-### Readjust Order Currency
+### Read only the Order Currency

-If enabled then currency will be corrected during the checkout process according to the method chosen below.
+If enabled, the currency will be corrected during the checkout process, according to the method chosen below.

-### Readjust Order Currency By
+### Read Order Currency

-Readjust order currency method selector.
 Available options are: Shipping Address, Billing Address.
 Shipping address option means currency must be recalculated according to the shipping address entered.
 Billing Address makes currency dependent on billing address accordingly.

-The system allows to adjust currency within the checkout process automatically.
-Lets look at sample.
+The system allows you to adjust the currency within the checkout process automatically.
+Lets look at a sample.
 The visitor comes form Germany.
-Germany has Euro currency allowed only.
-But the shipping address is USA.
+Germany has a Euro currency allowed.
+But the shipping address is in USA.
 The currency will be switched to the US Dollar in this case automatically (optionally).
-The same option is available for billing address as well.
-This way the administrator has currencies advanced control.
+The same option is available for the billing address as well.
+This way the administrator has advanced control with currencies.